 - Run a very lean organisation to minimise operating costs

-PNGSDP’s focus is now on education, health, infrastructure and livelihoods, with current projects reflecting the following priorities.
+SDP’s focus is now on education, health, infrastructure and livelihoods, with current projects reflecting the following priorities.

-PNGSDP is aiming to provide rapid and cost-effective access to remote communities by funding:
+SDP is aiming to provide rapid and cost-effective access to remote communities by funding:

 - A $32.5 million telecommunications upgrade that will provide quality communications to connect people throughout the province.
 All existing towers are being repaired or replaced, new towers will be built to improve coverage, and the equipment will be updated so almost everyone in Western Province will be able to access a reliable 4G phone and internet service.
 The first cluster of towers is already delivering this new service and full coverage will be achieved by mid-year.
 An ongoing five-year maintenance program has already been put in place